pytorch/ao/README.md

 # torchao

-The torchao package contains apis and workflows used to apply AO techniques like quantization and pruning to GPU models using only native pytorch.
+The torchao package contains apis and workflows used to apply AO techniques like quantization and pruning to models using only native pytorch.

 ## Installation